ZephyrPfeiffer/my_thoughts/README.md

 <hr>

 <p>While building this application, I learned about the importance of planning all the information that would be needed for the web application to function properly.
-Information such as what data will be stored in the database gave me a more clear idea of how the web application should be stuructured and where the data should be used in the application.
+Information such as what data would be stored in the database gave me a more clear idea of how the web application should be stuructured and where the data should be used in the application.
 I also learned more about the importance of unit testing and how it can greatly reduce the amount of bugs that occur within a web application.</p>